 have run into trouble with the law within two years of leaving foster care.2

 2. Midwest Evaluation of the Adult Functioning of Former Foster Youth: Outcomes at Age 26 (Courtney et al. 2011)

-Bridging the Gap works individually with each person by providing trauma-informed coaching.
-Our coaches help youth find and maintain stable housing, pursue employment, access education, learn about financial health, and set wellness goals.
+Coaches also help youth pursue employment, access education, learn about financial health, and set wellness goals.

 126 Participants Access Safe and Stable Housing